Saturday 7 July – Sunday 16 September 2018

-Born in Co Derry, Jack Doherty studied at the Ulster College of Art and Design in Belfast wanting to be a painter, but after a visit to Lucie Rie’s studio he decided he wanted to make pots for a living.
-On graduating he worked at Kilkenny Design Workshops before establishing his first studio in Co Armagh and then relocated to Herefordshire.
-From 2008 – 2013 Jack was the first Lead Potter and Creative Director at the refurbished Leach Pottery in St Ives, Cornwall where he established the production studio and designed a contemporary domestic range of soda-fired tableware.
+Born in Co Derry, Jack Doherty studied at the Ulster College of Art and Design in Belfast as a painter, but after a visit to Lucie Rie’s studio he decided he wanted to make pots for a living.
+On graduating, he worked at the Kilkenny Design Workshops before establishing his first studio in Co Armagh.
+Later he relocated to Herefordshire.
+From 2008 – 2013 Jack was the first Lead Potter and Creative Director at the refurbished Leach Pottery in St Ives, Cornwall, where he established the production studio and designed a contemporary domestic range of soda-fired tableware.

-As a potter and ceramic artist he has gained an international reputation exhibiting extensively in the UK and abroad.
-His ceramic vessels are represented in many public collections including the Irish Contemporary Ceramics Collection at the Hunt Museum, Limerick; the National Museum of Ireland, Dublin; the Ulster Museum, Belfast; Potteries Museum, Stoke-on-Trent; Liverpool Museum; Cheltenham Museum; Castle Museum, Nottingham; Mashiko Ceramics Museum, Japan and Princeshof Ceramics Museum, Netherlands.
+As a potter and ceramic artist he has gained an international reputation, exhibiting extensively in the UK and abroad.
+His ceramic vessels are represented in many public collections including the Irish Contemporary Ceramics Collection at the Hunt Museum, Limerick; the National Museum of Ireland, Dublin; the Ulster Museum, Belfast; Potteries Museum, Stoke-on-Trent; Liverpool Museum; Cheltenham Museum; Castle Museum, Nottingham; Mashiko Ceramics Museum, Japan and Princeshof Ceramic Museum, the Netherlands.

 In 2016 he received the Janet Mansfield Memorial Award in recognition of his work with soda-fired porcelain.
 He currently works independently from his home studio in Mousehole and is resident potter at the Newlyn School of Art where he fires his gas kiln.

-If you would like a notification when the ceramics in Jack Doherty’s exhibition are available to view and buy online, please email us on email@example.com.
+If you would like to enquire about any of the ceramics in Jack Doherty’s exhibition, please phone us on 01308 459511 or email us on email@example.com.